tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Environment/Environment/index.md

 !!! warning "Scene Manager"
     For models (visual elements) added to the prefab to work properly with the [`LidarSensor`](../../Sensors/Lidar/) sensor using [`RGL`](../../../ExternalLibraries/RGLUnityPlugin/), make sure that the `SceneManager` component is added to the scene - more about it is described in this [section](../../../ExternalLibraries/RGLUnityPlugin/#rglscenemanager).

-    In the scene containing `Nishishinjuku RandomTraffic`prefab *Scene Manager Script* is added as a component to the `AutowareSimulation` object containing the `Environment`.
+    In the scene containing `Nishishinjuku RandomTraffic`prefab *Scene Manager* (script) is added as a component to the `AutowareSimulation` object containing the `Environment`.
     ![scene_manager](scene_manager.png)

 ### TrafficLights